What is 7th grade math all about?

 In Unit 3, Numerical and Algebraic Expressions, and Unit 4, Equations and Inequalities, students use their number sense skills learned in the previous unit to evaluate expressions, generate equivalent expressions, and efficiently solve equations and inequalities.
 Students become increasingly more adept at modeling situations, decontextualizing situations in order to represent them algebraically, and then recontextualizing to interpret their meaning.

-Unit 5, Proportional Reasoning with Percent and Scaling, reengages students with the concept of proportionality from Unit 5, but this time they investigate and solve problems involving percent and scale drawings.
+Unit 5, Percent and Scaling, reengages students with the concept of proportionality from Unit 5, but this time they investigate and solve problems involving percent and scale drawings.
 This unit is placed later in the year, rather than immediately after Unit 1, in order for students to utilize and apply the skills they’ve learned in Units 2–4.

 In Unit 6, Geometry, students further their study of measuring two-dimensional and three-dimensional figures by finding volume, surface area, and angle measures.
 They study triangles in depth and are introduced to constructions which they will revisit in high school geometry.